Osmanthus Jelly with Wolfberries and Red Dates

 3. In Bowl B, soak the dried osmanthus flowers and red dates in 400ml of water for at least 1 hour.

-4. When the osmanthus & red dates are ready after 1 hour, bring 450ml of plain water (or whatever is the remaining amount of water stipulated by your konnayku box) to boil.
+4. When the osmanthus & red dates are ready after 1 hour, bring 450ml of plain water (or whatever is the remaining amount of water stipulated by your konnayku box) to boil.2.
+After 15 min, drain the wolfberries.
+Keep the wolfberries and water separately aside.

 5. Lower the heat.
 Add Bowl A water (100ml) & Bowl B mixture (osmanthus flowers + red dates + the 400ml water) into the 450ml of boiling water.
 Simmer for about 3 min.